rowialfata/hirowi/index.md

 # Welcome to Rowi's Reading List

-This page contains list of high quality reading material.
-If you have other good reading material, you can share to me through [**this link.**](https://twitter.com/rowialfata)
+This page contains list of quality reading materials.
+If you have any suggestion about what else need to be listed, drop me a line through [**Twitter.**](https://twitter.com/rowialfata)

 ### Business